 Impact

-The printenv utility in uutils coreutils fails to display environment variables that contain invalid UTF-8 byte sequences.
-While POSIX allows arbitrary bytes in environment strings, the implementation silently skips entries rather than printing the raw data.
-This creates a scenario where malicious environment variables—such as crafted LD_PRELOAD values—can avoid administrator or audit detection, potentially enabling library injection or other environment‑based attacks.
-The weakness is a classic example of CWE‑754, improper encoding.
+The printenv utility in uutils coreutils fails to display environment variables that contain invalid UTF‑8 byte sequences.
+While POSIX permits arbitrary bytes in environment strings, the implementation silently skips these entries rather than printing the raw data.
+This allows malicious environment variables—such as crafted LD_PRELOAD values—to evade detection by administrators or security‑auditing tools, potentially enabling library injection or other environment‑based attacks.
+The weakness is a classic example of improper encoding (CWE‑754).

 Affected Systems